arcee-ai/mergekit/README.md

 Vocabulary-dependent biases and other auxiliary parameters are remapped by exact token identity; entries for new tokens are initialized to zero.
-Embedding matrices continue to use the selected approximation method.
+Embedding matrices use the selected approximation method.

 ## Citation